nickjackolaisen/BusinessInitiaitive/_posts/statistics/small business stats/2023-08-01-family_owned_small_businesses.md

 {% include table-of-contents-box.html bullet1tag="#percentage" bullet1="Percentage of Family Owned Businesses" bullet2tag="#benefits" bullet2="Benefits" bullet3tag="#disadvantages" bullet3="Disadvantages" bullet4tag="#famous-examples" bullet4="Famous Examples" bullet5tag="#summary" bullet5="Summary" %}

-## Percentage of Family-Owned Small Businesses
+## What Percentage of American Businesses are Family Owned?

 According to the Family Owned Business Institute at Grand Valley State University, **family-owned businesses account for approximately 90% of all businesses in the United States, and 35% of Fortune 500 companies are family-owned or controlled.**